nfergu/memalot/README.md

 - Command: `uvx`
 - Arguments: `--python >=3.10 --from memalot[mcp] memalot-mcp`

-However, the precise way you do this varies depending on the specific client you are using.
-See below for instructions for some popular clients.
+However, the precise way you do this varies depending on the specific tool you are using.
+See below for instructions for some popular tools.

 ### JSON Configuration

-For clients that support JSON configuration of MCP servers (for example, Cursor, Claude Desktop), add the following to your JSON configuration:
+For tools that support JSON configuration of MCP servers (for example, Cursor, Claude Desktop), add the following to your JSON configuration:

 ```json
 {